mapjevi/appweb1/README.md

 # Created for Tic forum demo 2008
-How to deploy an app with jenkins
+Deploy an app with jenkins